|Nutritional Guidelines (per serving)|

 - 1 1/2 teaspoons ground cinnamon

-- 3/4-1 cup currants (or finely chopped dried peaches)
+- 3/4 to 1 cup currants (or finely chopped dried peaches)

 - 1 large egg yolk